utrains/Automate-the-deployment-of-a-NodeJS-Application-on-AWS-with-GithubActions/README.md

 ### Step 4: Configure Manual Approval in GitHub Actions

-In our Github workflow we have a final step that should be executed only when we want to destroy the infrastructure.
+In our Github workflow we have final steps that should be executed only when we want to destroy the infrastructure.

 In some CI/CD scenarios when dealing with destructive infrastructure operations like tearing down environments, it's important to require **manual approval** before execution.